Law, Government, Business & Science

 The better way to describe him is as a founder who made hidden waste legible.
 Toothpaste tubes are the kind of item that disappear into routine.
 They do not look like the plastic crisis when sitting by a sink.
 They look like hygiene.
 Medicoff's value was in showing that a product can be ordinary and still badly designed.

-That is also why the company still appears in current business listings.
+That is also why the company appears in business listings.
 The Recycling Council of Alberta's enviro-business directory and Crunchbase both treat Change Toothpaste as an active consumer-products company rather than a one-season gimmick.
 Medicoff's role there is practical, not symbolic.
 He is the named contact, the public face of the product's zero-waste case, and part of the reason the brand reads as a specific intervention rather than generic eco-language.

 The piece survives because it says something about how change actually happens